Students often have questions about the lottery process. Below are the most common questions students have and the corresponding answers.

 There will be buildings and spaces that you will not be allowed to select.
-Some spaces will be marked for freshmen; others specifically marked for males or females.
-Joan of Arc, and Dominic Hall will be exclusively for freshmen residents (under 21).
-The overflow of freshmen males will reside in St. Mary’s Hall and females in Baroody Hall.
+Some spaces will be marked for freshmen, others specifically marked for males or females.
+Joan of Arc, Alumni Streets, and Dominic Hall will be exclusively for freshmen residents (under 21).

 How do I participate in Housing Lottery and Room Selection?

-All students planning to live on campus are required to pay a $300 Room Reservation Deposit for the next academic year.
+All students planning to live on campus are required to pay a non-refundable $300 room reservation deposit for the next academic year.
 This deposit functions as a RESERVATION for a room on campus.
-It does not guarantee where, but that you have reserved on-campus housing.
-In addition to the deposit, you must fill out and hand in your Room and Board Contract Card.
-Both the non-refundable $300 room reservation deposit and Room and Board Contract Card must have been received by the Office of Residential Life and Education by February 15, 2013.
+It does not guarantee where but that you have reserved on-campus housing.
+In addition to the Deposit, you must fill out and hand in your Room and Board Contract Card.
+Both the non-refundable $300 room reservation deposit and the Room and Board Contract Card must have been received by the Office of Residential Life and Education by February 10, 2017.

 How is my selection number generated?

 Each student will receive his/her own selection number.
-All selection numbers will be randomly assigned within each class.
-Selection numbers will be randomly generated by the Office of Information Technology.
-Your year of graduation determines your (i.e. senior, junior, sophomore) and thereby your Lottery number/grouping.
+All selection numbers will be randomly assigned within each class and generated by the Office of Information Technology.
+Your year of graduation (i.e. 2018, 2019, 2020) determines your Lottery number/grouping.

 When do I select my housing for next year?
 How do I find out what my Lottery number is?

-All students who deposit will receive their personal Lottery number via their Anselm e-mail account.
-In addition, the area outside of the Residential Life and Education Office—Alumni Hall will serve as the Room Selection Information Station.
+All students who deposit will receive their personal Lottery number via the college portal.
+In addition, the bulletin board outside of the Residential Life and Education Office—Alumni Hall will serve as the Room Selection Information Station.
 All room selection updates will be posted there as they are available.

 Will there be Substance Free Housing available?

-Substance Free Living requires the residents to refrain from any and all use of tobacco, alcohol and other drugs at all times.
+Substance Free Housing requires the residents to refrain from any and all use of tobacco, alcohol, and other drugs at all times.
 Substance Free Housing will be available in some pods of Holy Cross Hall.
-The number of rooms and/or pods of substance free are governed by the need seen by the number of applications for this type of housing.
+The number of rooms and pods of Substance Free Housing are determined by the need seen by the number of applications for this type of housing.

-How do I sign up for substance free living?
+How do I sign up for Substance Free Housing?

-Substance Free Living has an application process with applications due in the Office of Residential Life and Education by Friday, March 1st by 4 pm.
-Applications will be assessed and you will be notified directly as to your acceptance and room placement.
+Substance Free Housing has an application process with applications due in the Office of Residential Life and Education during Housing Lottery.
+Applications will be assessed and you will be notified directly as to your acceptance and assigned room placement.

 What if I cannot attend the Room Selection night that I’m assigned?
 What if one of my roommates cannot attend or is studying abroad?